taksaru/Game-Guides/BOTW/13 - Central1.md

 * Korok 485: Apple offering to SW atop Mount Daphne
 * Korok 486: Lilies to NW
 * Korok 487: Flower Trail to NE
-* Black Hinox to N (20/40)
+* Black Hinox to N (21/40)
-* Side Quest: EX Treausre: Twilight Relic to W
+* Side Quest: EX Treasure: Twilight Relic to W
 * Korok 488: Rock on wall to E of treasure
 * Korok 489: Magnesis puzzle to S
 * Korok 490: Rock in well to S